PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications

 In iterative algorithms, the output of time step $k$ is the input of time step $k+1$.
 Iterative methods can be expressed as:

-When the domain is mapped out to fine grained GPU cores, there are two points to consider: \begin{itemize}[leftmargin=2.5mm] \item Spatial dependency necessitates synchronization between time steps, or else advancing the solution in the following time step might use data that has not yet been updated in the previous time step. \item In time step { $k+1$}, each thread or thread block needs input from the output of itself in time step {$k$} (i.e. temporal dependency).
+When the domain is mapped out to processing elements, there are two points to consider: \begin{itemize}[leftmargin=2.5mm] \item Spatial dependency necessitates synchronization between time steps, or else advancing the solution in the following time step might use data that has not yet been updated in the previous time step. \item In time step { {$k+1$}}, each thread or thread block needs input from the output of itself in time step { $k$} (i.e. temporal dependency).
 This gives the opportunity for caching data between steps to reduce device memory traffic. \end{itemize} In the following sections, we briefly introduce iterative stencils and Krylov subspace methods.
-Throughout the paper, we use them as motivation examples, and we use them to report the effectiveness of our proposed methods, given their importance in the High Performance Computing (HPC) scientific and industrial codes.
+Throughout the paper, we use them as motivation examples, and we use them to report the effectiveness of our proposed methods, given their importance in HPC scientific and engineering codes.